Health in China: Health indicators

 In general, all indices showed improvement except the drop around 1960 due to the failure of the Great Leap Forward, which led to the starvation of tens of millions of people.
 From 1950 to 2012, life expectancy nearly doubled (41.6-75.1).
 Total Fertility Rate changed from 5.3 to 1.7 which mainly caused by One-child policy.
 Infant Mortality rate and Under-5 mortality rate went down sharply.
 Though there is no data from 1963 to 1967, we can see the trend.
 The gap between IMR and U5MR became smaller and smaller, which indicates health in children has been promoted.

-Maternal Mortality Ratio isn't shown in the graph due to having insufficient data, but it did go down from 164.5(1980) to 26.5(2011).
+Maternal Mortality Ratio is not shown in the graph due to having insufficient data, but it did go down from 164.5(1980) to 26.5(2011).

-One-Child Policy
+As of at least 2023, China's life expectancy exceeds 78 years and is slightly higher than life expectancy in the United States.

+One-child policy

-Created in 1979, under Deng Xiaoping, the One-Child Policy incentivized families to have children later and to only have one child or risk penalization.
-The One-Child Policy was a program created by the Chinese government as a reaction to the increasing population during the 1970s, that was thought to have negatively impacted China's economic growth.
+Created in 1979, under Deng Xiaoping, the One-child policy incentivized families to have children later and to only have one child or risk penalization.
+The One-child policy was a program created by the Chinese government as a reaction to the increasing population during the 1970s, that was thought to have negatively impacted China's economic growth.
 Implementation of the program included rewarding families who followed the program, fining families who resisted the policy, offering birth control/ contraceptives, and in some cases forced abortions.
 The policy was unevenly implemented throughout China and was easier established in urban areas rather than rural, because of ideals about family size and gender preferences.
-Prior to the One-Child Policy, the Chinese government had encouraged families to have more children in order to increase the future workforce, however, this promotion made the population of China in the 1970s increase at an alarming rate.
-Additionally, voluntary programs, involving family planning and contraceptive use, were proposed before the One-Child Policy was fully enforced.
+Prior to the One-child policy, the Chinese government had encouraged families to have more children in order to increase the future workforce, however, this promotion made the population of China in the 1970s increase at an alarming rate.
+Additionally, voluntary programs, involving family planning and contraceptive use, were proposed before the One-child policy was fully enforced.